gleu/pgplanner/docs/source/scan_nodes/index_scan.rst

 The first line gives us the node name, the index name, and the relation name.
 The executor will read this index, following the tree structure on disk.
-At each value found, it will read the adequate table's row.
+At each value found, it will read the associated table's row.

 Line #2 appears only when the index can satisfy a predicate In this example, the executor uses the index to quickly find the rows for which c1 is less than 1000.

 Line #3 may appear if there's another filter used on the index' relation.
-This filtering happens once the adequate row on the table has been read.
+This filtering happens once the associated row on the table has been read.

 Line #4 only appears when the executor needs to filter data other than with the index and if the ``ANALYZE`` option is used with the ``EXPLAIN``